 - Clarifying when the agency agreement ends and when the seller needs to pay a commission.

-Agent Finder NZ is here to guide and protect you through the whole process, so when you make contact, you will receive:
+Agent Finder NZ is here to guide and protect you through the whole process, so when you make contact you will receive:

-- The standard clauses about commission and fees
+- the standard clauses about commission and fees.

-- Questions to ask real estate agents
+- questions to ask real estate agents.

-- A buying and selling a house checklist
+- a buying and selling a house checklist.

-WHY PROPERTIES SIT ON THE MARKET
+WHY SOME PROPERTIES LINGER ON THE MARKET

 There are many reasons why a person might have to go on the market twice, and our research shows the calibre of your agent is the main influence on whether or not this happens to you.